SEO for beginners - a few things to check

-If your website is currently not responsive across devices or takes a long time for each page to load, you’re killing not only your chances of ranking highly organically in search results but also your users’ experience.
+If our website is currently not responsive across devices or takes a long time for each page to load, we're killing not only our chances of ranking highly organically in search results but also our users’ experience.

 Google’s algorithm favours freshly updated content.
-This is why having a blog or news page is a great tactic to help your search result ranking.
-However, it also gives your audience a reason to visit your website AND spend time on your site (two other things that Google’s algorithm likes).
-So introduce regular blog posts into your marketing strategy.
+This is why having a blog or news page is a great tactic to help our search result ranking.
+Even better: it also gives our audience a reason to visit our website AND spend time on it (two other things that Google’s algorithm likes).
+So introduce regular blog posts or updates into your marketing strategy.

 Let's not forget that your website is just one part of our marketing.
 The activity and size of the social media accounts is thought to influence our website ranking.